neckera/niche-Azores/README.md

 # niche-Azores
-Scripts from paper "Dispersal syndromes have limited effects on climatic niche differences in the Azorean seed plants", in prep.
+Scripts from paper "Dispersal syndromes are poorly associated with climatic niche differences in the Azorean seed plants", Leo et. al (2021) Journal of Biogeography

 Authors: María Leo & Manuel J. Steinbauer